amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 We had few brainstorming meetings but still picture was not very clear in our head; so I decided to analyse this epic critically and come up some options.

+## What we did 🤞

 I decided to start from clean slate and look at this feature from users point of view.
 To do that I asked following question for each concepts and change that we wanted to bring in.

-1. What problem it solves for user?
+1. *What problem it solves for user?*
-1. What problem it might create for user?
+1. *What problem it might create for user?*
-1. What is the nature of this changes?
+1. *What is the nature of this changes?*
    - *Breaking change* - if it *breaks or changes existing concept/feature drastically* and *changes affects user flow*.
    - *New change* - there was *no such concepts exist before* into the system before and it *may or may not  affect user flow*.
    - *Enhancement* - changes *refines existing concepts* but not so drastically and may  not affect user flow.